chenliu1993/chenliu1993/README.md

 ### 逃げるのは駄目だ！！！

+- 💬 Ask me about kubernetes ops and csi and container and cloud
 - 🌱 I’m currently learning on Java Springboot MVC, always learning on Kubernetes
 - 📫 How to reach me: cl2037829916@gmail.com
 - ⚡ find more about me: www.cliufreever.com/webblog
-- 😄 Pronouns: Amateur Programmer/Amateur Japanese Learner/Amateur at Everything
+- 😄 Pronouns: Amateur Go Programmer/Amateur Java Programmer/Amateur CKS/Amateur at Cloud/Amateur Japanese Learner/AmeAmateur at Everything so I can always keep learning
 - ⚡ Fun fact: The last thing you want is to look back on your life and wonder... if only.

 **Languages and Tools:**